Sharing GWS data via HTTP

 NOTE: This method of access control is entirely separate and independent of the SSH login accounts used on JASMIN and would be the responsibility of the GWS Manager to maintain.
-It is not particularly recommended as it adds complication for GWS managers and users, but is an option if really needed.
+It is not secure and not particularly recommended as it adds complication for GWS managers and users, but is an option for some basic access control if really needed.

 In order to create the ".htpasswd" file, you will need access to the "htpasswd" command.
 This is available on the following servers: